-- Improve the City's sanitation system. - Develop a City-wide program for organic waste (composting), possibly partnering with a private company. - Assess rules, regulations, and incentives for providing adequate space for recyclable materials collection in new multifamily, mixed use, and commercial developments and within existing apartment buildings. - Develop safeguards to ensure the City's recycling contractors are having materials recycled according to regulations.
+- Modernize the City's sanitation system, including upgrading to safer, more efficient equipment, and integrating smart technology. - Develop a City-wide program for organic waste (composting), possibly partnering with a private company. - Assess rules, regulations, and incentives for providing adequate space for recyclable materials collection in new multifamily, mixed use, and commercial developments and within existing apartment buildings. - Develop safeguards to ensure the City's recycling contractors are having materials recycled according to regulations.